ietf-wg-dmarc/draft-kucherawy-dmarc-dmarcbis/README.md

-Kucherawy (ed), et al.   Expires 8 October 2020                [Page 72]
+Herr (ed), et al.         Expires 30 April 2021                [Page 73]

-Internet-Draft                  DMARCbis                      April 2020
+Internet-Draft                  DMARCbis                    October 2020

    The "version" for reports generated per this specification MUST be